Green Cabinetry

 Why should I trust ESP?

-In 2009, the strictest emission standards for formaldehyde went into effect, and StarMark.
-Mid Continent and 6 Square meet that standard.
+In 2009, the strictest emission standards for formaldehyde went into effect and Waypoint and Mid Continent meet that standard.

 Unlike other certification programs, ESP takes into account the complete life cycle of a product.
 ESP requires recycling and energy conservation.